HyperdimensionalComputing/collection/README.md

 <head>
 <meta name="keywords" content="hyperdimensional computing,approximate computing,variability tolerance" >
 </head>
-Title:    A Sample MultiMarkdown Document
-Author:   Fletcher T. Penney
-Date:     February 9, 2011
-Comment:  This is a comment intended to demonstrate
-          metadata that spans multiple lines, yet
-          is treated as a single value.

 # Collection of Hyperdimensional Computing Projects
 Here, we aim to provide a comprehensive collection of projects using hyperdimensional computing.
 Please let us know if you have any related project.